rticommunity/rticonnextdds-connector-js/docs/input.rst

 DDS publication is matched or unmatched.
 It returns a promise which resolves to the change in the number of matched publications since the last time it was called::

    // From within an async function.
-Otherwise, use traditional .then() syntax let changeInMatches = await input.waitForPublications()
+Otherwise, use the .then() syntax let changeInMatches = await input.waitForPublications()

-For example, if 1 new compatible publication is discovered within the specified ``timeout``, the promise will resolve to 1.
-If an existing, matched publication unmatched within the specified ``timeout``, the promise will resolve to -1.
+For example, if 1 new compatible publication is discovered within the specified ``timeout``, the promise will resolve to 1; if a previously matching publication no longer matches, it resolves to -1.

 You can obtain information about the existing matched publications through the :attr:`Input.matchedPublications` property: